typetron/typetron.org/tutorials/twitter-clone/follow.md

 }
 ```

-The _followers_ property will contain the users that followers a specific user, and the _following_ properties will
+The _followers_ property will contain the users that follow a specific user, and the _following_ property will
 contain the users a specific user is following.
 This might be confusing but let's explain this with an example.

 Let's say we have three users: Joe, Mike and Alex where